 The timeless combination is chic and elegant, yet simplistic and pure.
 It’s a good base to support other pops of color, but can also hold its own and serve as the perfect backdrop to any style of wedding.
 With so many ways to incorporate white and gold wedding details into your celebration, you can customize it however you wish and make it feel like your own.

 Here, we’ve gathered several ideas for ways you can embrace this wedding color scheme and plan a picture-perfect day.
-Everything from your wedding invitations to your bridal party attire and the wedding cake to the thank you cards can receive the Midas touch and be etched in gold.
+Everything from your wedding invitations and your bridal party attire, to the wedding cake to the thank you cards, can receive the Midas touch and be etched in gold.

 White and gold wedding invitations add shimmer to dress up an otherwise simplistic design.
 For example, the Griffin wedding invitation design is a classic choice with a romantic script available in gold foil.
 Its formal elegance lends itself nicely to a more traditional affair.
 Alternatively, the Kalispell design offers a rustic appeal with a mustard color option to emulate a gold and white appeal.